cumbof/BioPathAI/README.md

 Folder `assets` contains the `CPDB_pathways_genes.tab` with the list of pathways and involved genes.

-Folder `matrices` contains a directory for each of the TCGA tumors with a matrix for each of the pathways generated with the `prepare_data.py` script.
+BZ2 compressed tarballs `pathways-tcga.tar.bz2` and `random-tcga.tar.bz2` contain a directory for each of the TCGA tumors with a matrix for each of the pathways generated with the `prepare_data.py` script.

 How to evaluate a pathway:
 ```